High Availability & Consistency

 .withReadConcern(ReadConcern.MAJORITY);

-// This insert waits for acknowledgment from majority of nodes
+// This insert completely blocks until acknowledged by a majority of nodes

 safeCol.insertOne(new Document("amount", 100));